TheMadman/descent-xml/pages/tutorial-03.md

-\page tutorial-03 Tutorial 3: Recursion
+\page tutorial-03 Third Tutorial: Recursion

 One approach to handling nested elements is using recursive calls to descent_xml_parse() or descent_xml_parse_cstr().
 For example, you can write an `element_handler` function for a parent element, and an `element_handler` for child elements, and have the parent `element_handler` call descent_xml_parse_cstr() with the child `element_handler`.
 Alternatively, if you need to perform the same operation on every element, you can write one `element_handler` which calls descent_xml_parse_cstr() on child elements, passing itself.